facebook/create-react-app/packages/react-app-polyfill/README.md

 ## Polyfilling other language features

 You can also polyfill stable language features not available in your target browsers.
-If you're using this in Create React App, it will automatically use the `browserslist` you've defined to only include polyfills needed by your target browsers when importing the `stable` polyfill. **Make sure to follow the Internet Explorer steps above if you need to support Internet Explorer in your application**.
+If you're using this in Create React Index, it will automatically use the `browserslist` you've defined to only include polyfills needed by your target browsers when importing the `stable` polyfill. **Make sure to follow the Internet Explorer steps above if you need to support Internet Explorer in your application**.

 ```js
 // This must be the first line in src/index.js